 This game is aggravating above all else.
 When I first started, I found the controls janky, couldn’t figure out how to work the user interface, and died almost immediately.
 My experience was far from unique.

 I joined a multiplayer server, like an idiot, but in my defense, there wasn’t any “single player” option labelled as such.
 Host server?
 I didn’t want to host a server and have randos showing up and killing a dinosaur while I was trying to tame it.
-Multiplayer exclusive games are the bane of my existence; while I appreciate that some people like to play with random other people, and have friends and the like, I have a limited capacity of about two games I will play with other people instead of alone.
+Multiplayer-exclusive games are the bane of my existence; while I appreciate that some people like to play with other people, I have a limited capacity of about two games I would rather play with friends than alone.
 Two, that’s it, and one of them sure as fucking hell isn’t ARK: Survival Evolved.
 The multiplayer is almost impenetrable to newbies, especially those like me who don’t like interacting with human beings.
 Not only has everyone on the server built much cooler things than you could possibly build if you quit your job and just played this game all the time, but there’s also a proximity build limit that prevents you from even placing a campfire if you’re within a few hundred feet of someone else’s things.
-Given that everyone else has built things all around the starting area, you’ll have to go a long way from your spawn point to even start to build a shitty little beginner hut.
+Given that everyone else has built structures all around every starting area, you’ll have to go a long way from your spawn point to even start to build a shitty little beginner hut.

 Once I got the hang of building and crafting and figured out how to tame creatures (a feat itself unless you use the wiki, as it involves knocking a creature out and feeding it certain things to keep it unconscious while it slowly decides, somehow, to eat other food items you put in its inventory), I had a tremendous amount of difficulty with the newly-introduced therizinosaurs.
 Every new player in ARK has some specific creature to gripe about – the compies, the killer manta rays, the troodonts, the dilophosaurs especially – and mine were the therizinosaurs.
 They have a fairly large radius in which they’ll turn aggressive toward other creatures, including the player, and their attack is exceptionally powerful for a creature that spawns in the low-difficulty areas.
-I thought I could handle this, but when there seemed to be several therizinosaur spawn points right next to my house, allowing three of the fuckers to come destroy everything I owned, kill all my creatures, and kill me every time I spawned, I started to rethink my options.
+I thought I could handle them once I knew their behaviors, but then I discovered there were several therizinosaur spawn points right next to my house, allowing three of the fuckers to come destroy everything I owned, kill all my creatures, and kill me every time I spawned.
 Therizinosaurs in the game have ridiculously high health for their size, can glitch over walls that look at a glance too high for them to climb, try to revenge kill you and chase you halfway across the map if you off their mate, travel faster than most level twenty or thirty players, and are pretty fucking useless except for gathering wood when tamed.